headrotor/colorxform/README.md

 * `HSV_to_RGBA_CIE(self, h, s, v, warp=True)` This is an improved version with better perceptual linearity in the CIE space.
-  * `RGBA_to_HSV_CIE(self, R, G, B, A)` This is the inversed function that converts a color specified in linear red, green, blue and amber value, for example as PWM brightnesses of LEDs of the respective colors, into hue, value (brightness) and saturation values.
+  * `RGBA_to_HSV_CIE(self, R, G, B, A)` This is the inversed function that converts a color specified in linear red, green, blue and amber value, for example as PWM brightnesses for each LED of the respective colors, into hue, value (brightness) and saturation values.
 This calls three additional functions:
  + `RGBA_to_xy(self, R, G, B, A)` -- Converts RGBA values to CIE _xy_